renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## mergeConfidenceSupportedDatasources

 If set, Renovate will query the merge-confidence JSON API only for datasources that are part of this list.
-Otherwise, it falls back to the default value.
+Otherwise, it queries all the supported datasources (check default value).

 Example: